biocorecrg/master_of_pores/docs/running.md

 geneA,192201,AGACA,14.0,0.01469732206992497,16.0,3.00000089999998e-14,YES
 ...
 ```
 2. Tombo, containing the results obtained with this method.
 You have one file for each comparison WT vs KO and a final one, **tombo_all.txt**, with the intersection after filtering per score.
+Here an example of tombo_all.txt file:

 ```bash
 >geneA:549289:+